usnews/brightspot-cms/docs/documentation/multi-site.md

 ## Overview

 Multi-Site allows editors to manage multiple sites from one Brightspot CMS instance.
 This feature is critical to streamlining publishing workflows across multiple sites that share the same content.
-Brightspot CMS can maintain unified taxonomies and tagging strategies, conten and modules.
+Brightspot CMS can maintain unified taxonomies and tagging strategies, content and modules.
 This section will walk through how to create new sites, and use multi-site in Brightspot.

 To illustrate how to create new sites within Brightspot, and use Multi-site, two domains will be used as examples: